opendaylight/docs/docs/user-guide/service-function-chaining.rst

 Overview
 ~~~~~~~~

-The Southbound REST Plugin is used to send configuration from DataStore
+The Southbound REST Plug-in is used to send configuration from DataStore
 down to network devices supporting a REST API (i.e. they have a
 configured REST URI).
 It supports POST/PUT/DELETE operations, which are
 triggered accordingly by changes in the SFC data stores.